STRENGTHENING OUR CULTURE

 We continue to review our pipeline for hiring, promotion, retention and succession planning through a diversity and inclusion lens.
 Our employee demographics indicate a need for a more intentional focus, particularly at the vice president and other senior levels.
 We have a rigorous recruiting and succession planning process and we hold leaders accountable for an inclusive environment so that our organization reflects the audiences we serve.

-Paramount.
-Data was collected as of July 31, 2021.
-Worldwide employees: 21,573; Domestic employees: 15,926.
+- Paramount: Data was collected as of January 24, 2022.
+Worldwide employees: 21,971; Domestic employees: 16,357.
 At this time, this analysis was of staff employees only and did not include other classifications such as independent contractors or project-based employees.

 A PIPELINE FOR